paypal/squbs/docs/circuitbreaker.md

 ### Usage

 The circuit breaker functionality is provided as a `BidiFlow` that can be connected to a flow via the `join` operator.  `CircuitBreakerBidi` might potentially change the order of messages, so it requires a `Context` to be carried around.
+In addition, it needs to be able to uniquely identify each element for its internal mechanics.
 The requirement is that either the `Context` itself or a mapping from `Context` should be able to uniquely identify an element (see [Context to Unique Id Mapping](#context-to-unique-id-mapping) section for more details).
 Along with the `Context`, a `Try` is pushed downstream:

 Circuit is `Closed`: